Hands-On Workshops, Training Labs, and Certifications at GTC

 If you can’t make the event, submit your cancellation requests at GTC_registration@nvidia.com.
 The following processing fees will apply:

-• No-shows are ineligible for workshop refunds.
+• No-shows are ineligible for refunds.

 Building AI Agents With Multimodal Models